-Dedicated to promoting patriotism and preserving history
+Dedicated to promoting patriotism and preserving history as education for the future

 HEAD STONE UNVEILED SEPT.
 27th, 2015